ava-labs/avalanche-docs/docs/dapps/smart-contracts/using-truffle-with-the-avalanche-c-chain.md

 ## Summary

 Now you have the tools you need to launch a local Avalanche network, create a truffle project, as well as create, compile, deploy and interact with Solidity contracts.

+Join our [Discord Server](https://chat.avax.network) to learn more and ask any questions you may have.